Overview

 Agreed on keeping the decline a 2-step process, only if you click "Decline other" does the original "Tell us why" menu appear.

 Not a fan of any version's UI.
-Had a great idea of a speedometer-like design where there are 4 options (3 decline buttons, go back) nestled around the acceptance rate circle.
+Proposed speedometer-like design where there are 4 options (3 decline buttons, go back) nestled around the acceptance rate circle.

 The second user dabbles in UX design and dashed for under a year.